-Here are three situations where a Cash value life insurance policy would be beneficial for you!
+Here are three circumstances where a Cash value life insurance policy will be beneficial for you!

 You’ve maxed out traditional retirement vehicles including your pension, RRSP’s and TSFA’s.
 You likely own real estate and have non-registered investments in excess of a million dollars.